eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 + skill set:
 	- Experience with asynchronous I/O and coroutines
 	- Experience with event driven service architecture
++ Detailed theoretical and practical knowledge of operating system and network basics (i.e. a successful candidate should know how technical elements such as DNS, TCP/IP, or BGP work, and will probably have managed their own Linux machines)
 + advanced level experience with key network-infrastructure technologies, design/implementation, protocols, standards, capacity planning, management, and best practices
 	- BCP
 	- DMVPN